Wodan58/joy1/doc/JOYimplJOY.md

 Symbols from the PRIVATE section of a module or symbols that are defined between HIDE and IN end up in the symbol table.
 This change prevents them from showing up in the symbol table.
-This means that the output of `alljoy.joy` will be different when this change is enabled.
+This also means that the output of `alljoy.joy` will be different when this change is enabled.
 Not having local symbols shown seems good to have, because they cannot be used outside their respective PUBLIC sections.
 This is now accepted and not present in the source anymore.

 USE_UNKNOWN_SYMBOLS